 Panajachel Guatemala Travel Guide

-Panajachel is the gateway to all of the small villages that surrounds Lake Atitlan, one of the most beautiful lakes in the world.
-This small town will give you breath-taking views of the three volcanoes that guard the lake: Toliman, Atitlan and San Pedro Volcano.
+Panajachel Guatemala is the gateway to all of the small villages that surrounds Lake Atitlan, one of the most beautiful lakes in the world.
+The Panajachel town will give you breath-taking views of the three volcanoes that guard the lake: Toliman, Atitlan and San Pedro Volcano.

 Santa Catarina Palopo